Joseph Muscat: General election 2017

 The Labour Party ran a campaign focused on the administration's successes and achievements over the previous four years.
 Muscat stressed the record economic growth and employment levels, and the turnaround in the country's finances from deficit to surplus.
 The Labour campaign highlighted the fulfilled pledges, dealing with tax reductions, social benefits and childcare, as well as higher student stipends.
 Labour's fight on poverty and increase in pensions also featured prominently.
-Muscat's pledges for the next five years were aimed at the better distribution of the country's wealth, giving workers back public holidays that fall during a weekend, an ambitious seven-year plan to resurface all of Malta's roads and a tax bonus for every worker earning up to 60,000 euro.
+Muscat's pledges for the next five years were aimed at the better distribution of the country's wealth, giving workers back public holidays that fall during a weekend, an ambitious seven-year plan to resurface all of Malta's roads and a tax bonus for every worker earning up to €60,000.